nyanpasu64/vgmsplit/README.md

-# towave-j: Program to record channels from chiptune files
+# vgmsplit: Program to record channels from chiptune files

-`towave-j` is an improved fork of `towave rel1` by icesoldier (source code of rel2 and rel3 were never uploaded).
+`vgmsplit` is an improved fork of `towave rel1` by icesoldier (source code of rel2 and rel3 were never uploaded).

 ## Bugfixes